Polyglycolide: Synthesis

 X-—CH2COO−M+ (where M is a monovalent metal like sodium and X is a halogen like chlorine), resulting in the production of polyglycolide and small crystals of a salt.
 Polycondensation is carried out by heating an halogenoacetate, like sodium chloroacetate, at a temperature between 160 and 180 °C, continuously passing nitrogen through the reaction vessel.
 During the reaction polyglycolide is formed along with sodium chloride which precipitates within the polymeric matrix; the salt can be conveniently removed by washing the product of the reaction with water.

-PGA can also be obtained by reacting carbon monoxide, formaldehyde or one of its related compounds like paraformaldehyde or trioxane, in presence of an acidic catalyst.
-In a carbon monoxide atmosphere an autoclave is loaded with the catalyst (chlorosulfonic acid), dichloromethane and trioxane, then it is charged with carbon monoxide until a specific pressure is reached; the reaction is stirred and allowed to proceed at a temperature of about 180 °C for two hours.
-Upon completion the unreacted carbon monoxide is discharged and a mixture of low and high MW polyglycolide is collected.
+PGA can also be obtained by carbonylation (reaction with carbon monoxide) of formaldehyde or the related compounds like paraformaldehyde or trioxane.

 Degradation

-Polyglycolide is characterized by hydrolytic instability owing to the presence of the ester linkage in its backbone.
-The degradation process is erosive and appears to take place in two steps during which the polymer is converted back to its monomer glycolic acid: first water diffuses into the amorphous (non-crystalline) regions of the polymer matrix, cleaving the ester bonds; the second step starts after the amorphous regions have been eroded, leaving the crystalline portion of the polymer susceptible to hydrolytic attack.
+The hydrolytic degradation appears to take place in two steps during which the polymer is converted back to its monomer glycolic acid: first water diffuses into the amorphous (non-crystalline) regions of the polymer matrix, cleaving the ester bonds; the second step starts after the amorphous regions have been eroded, leaving the crystalline portion of the polymer susceptible to hydrolytic attack.
 Upon collapse of the crystalline regions the polymer chain dissolves.

 When exposed to physiological conditions, polyglycolide is degraded by random hydrolysis, and apparently it is also broken down by certain enzymes, especially those with esterase activity.
 The degradation product, glycolic acid, is nontoxic, but like ethylene glycol, it is metabolized to oxalic acid, which could make it dangerous.
 A part of the glycolic acid is also excreted by urine.

 Studies undergone using polyglycolide-made sutures have shown that the material loses half of its strength after two weeks and 100% after four weeks.
 The polymer is completely resorbed by the organism in a time frame of four to six months.
 Degradation is faster in vivo than in vitro, this phenomenon thought to be due to cellular enzymatic activity.